 The graphics card is arguably the most important component of a gaming laptop, as it does most of the work when you're playing a game.
 Unlike with a desktop PC, you can't usually upgrade the graphics card in a laptop, so it pays to get the best you can afford to begin with.

 Laptops with Nvidia GTX 1080 Ti, 1080, 1070, 1060 and 1050 graphics chips are currently the ones to look for.
-Unlike the 900M-series chips in older laptops, these new GPUs are not cut-down versions for laptops: they're the same as their desktop counterparts.
+You'll see the 'Max Q design' versions of these cards largely as they are created to fit inside the chassis of a laptop.

 Laptop screens have improved in recent years, with screen resolutions now settling at full-HD (1920x1080), and using better technology than the basic TN type found on cheap portables.
 Look out for IPS panels, which offer wide and consistent viewing from all angles, better contrast ratio and wider colour gamuts.

 Don’t be misled by boasts about screen brightness - contrast ratio, especially at lower brightness settings, is far more important than dazzling your eyes with 300cd/m2 figures.

 It’s also easier to find screens now with more practical anti-glare finishes, reversing the trend of high-gloss reflective panels that were once unavoidable from most brands.